Updated February 18, 2020

-Add one kind of moss at a time and worked my way around the wreath.
+Add one kind of moss at a time and work your way around the wreath.
 You can use glue if you want to, but it isn’t necessary.
 I just stuffed a good size piece of moss in between and under branches.
-This is a great step to include the kids.
-Don’t separate the moss too much beacuse it will just be a loose mess.
+This process is a great step to include the kids.
+Don’t separate the moss too much because it will just be a loose mess.

 For the ribbon, I cut up some cotton fabric scraps.
-I pulled at the edges to make them fray more, then I just tucked the ends up into the wreath.
-And, FINISHED!
-You could definitely add lots of different elements to this base to make it your own.
+I pulled at the edges to make them fray, and then I tucked the ends up into the wreath.
+And FINISHED!
+You could add lots of different elements to this base to make it your own.
 Have fun with it!

 Then, I cut out the sketch, then traced it onto the remaining fabric.
 After cutting out the second bunny, you now have the front and back.
-I did take the time to iron the fabric at this point.
+I did take the time to iron the material at this point.
 It made the gluing easier.
 Cuts do not have to be perfect because you will fray the edges.

 The stuffing for my bunny is from an extra throw pillow from Ikea.
-Almost cheaper than buying stuffing from the craft store.
-Haha.
-I stuffed my bunny pretty tight, then glued the bottom seam using clips to hold the fabric in place while the glue dries.
+Almost cheaper than buying it from the craft store.
+I stuffed my bunny pretty tight, then glued the bottom seam using clips to hold the fabric in place while the glue dried.

 Once the bottom seam was dry, I fluffed the bunny and added some green raffia.
 All done!